IdkDwij/Termithon/README.md

 1. brew (The homebrew command) ONLY WORKS ON MACOS
 2. softwareupdate (Checks for either macOS updates or software updates) ONLY WORKS ON MACOS
 3. airport (Manage Apple AirPort) MIGHT REQUIRE zsh...
 REQUIRES MACOS

+ALL UNIX + WINDOWS COMMANDS CAN BE RUN THROUGH PYPROMPT SHELL

+Help info will be updated every update!
 '''
 ```